Call Center Workforce Management Guide

 Skilled agents demand greater flexibility in work rules.
 Since contact centers tend to offer extended service hours, demands for flexible work rules are usually higher than those for a regularly scheduled nine-to-five day job.
 Work rules that interfere with agents' personal lives serve no one.
 Planners need to balance work rule demands in order to minimize unwanted, costly absences and staff attrition.

-Planning staff according to call patterns and skill sets boosts service levels and improves first-call resolution.
+Creating schedules according to call patterns and skill sets boosts service levels and improves first-call resolution.
 It makes the contact center a more enjoyable place to work.
 The bottom line?
 Accurately matching staff to call flow is essential in achieving workforce and cost efficiencies, in building brand loyalty and in reducing customer churn.

-Click Here for Specifics on Eleveo's
+Click Here for Specifics on Eleveo's Advanced Scheduling Tools.

 Scheduling – Optimization Critical